Updated on July 15, 2025

 No one can guarantee that your application for Malta citizenship will be accepted.
 Moreover, if a company claims that the guarantee is 100%, you probably deal with scammers.
 Learn about how to avoid scammers when obtaining second citizenship.

-The government authorities decide to issue Malta citizenship.
-The decision is preceded by an in-depth check of the applicants’ background and the legality of their income sources.
+The government authorities decide to grant Malta citizenship.
+The decision is preceded by an in-depth check of the applicants' background and the legality of their income sources.

 Immigrant Invest conducts an internal background check to determine the chances of obtaining citizenship.
-The check occurs at the first stage of our collaboration, even before signing a contract with a client.
+The check occurs at the first stage of our collaboration, even before signing a Service Agreement with a client.
 The lawyers also prepare a list of documents to minimise the probability of the application rejection.

 The minimum required investment is €690,000.
-The sum includes non-refundable contributions to the National Development Fund and a non-governmental organisation and the cost of renting real estate.
+The sum includes non-refundable contributions to the National Development and Social Fund and a non-governmental organisation and the cost of renting real estate.

 Yes, you can.
 There are six main paths to Malta citizenship: